Maternity Allowance

 You may be able to claim Universal Credit to top up your income during your maternity pay period or if you take unpaid maternity or parental leave.
 Eligibility for Universal Credit will depend on your family income and circumstances.
 For more information, see our article on Universal Credit (UC).

 If you are on a benefit that UC replaces, you should get further advice before claiming UC because claiming UC could make you worse off.
-These are Working Tax Credits, Child Tax Credit, Housing Benefit, Income Support, income-related Employment Support Allowance and income-based Jobseekers Allowance.
+These are Working Tax Credit (abolished on 5 April 2025), Child Tax Credit (abolished on 5 April 2025), Housing Benefit, Income Support, income-related Employment Support Allowance and income-based Jobseekers Allowance.

 What if I’m not eligible for MA?